rebelsky/sams-assorted-musings-reflections/janet-davis.md

 not just within the profession, but within her local community.

 As we expected, Janet was also an excellent colleague in the department.
-She worked well with the department in thinking about curriculum; she was willing to teach courses that needed teaching, even when they weren't in her areas of expertise; and she brought interesting new courses to the curriculum.
+She worked well with the other members of the department in thinking about curriculum; she was willing to teach courses that needed teaching, even when they weren't in her areas of expertise; and she brought interesting new courses to the curriculum.
 The last time she taught Human-Computer Interaction, the enrollments were so high that we needed to offer a second section [3].
 Her networking helped connect Grinnell even more broadly.

 Two things about curriculum particularly stand out to me, one from the start of her career at Grinnell and one from the end of her career at Grinnell.
-As Janet was starting, she and I wrote an NSF proposal to re-work our introductory course to focus on image making and manipulation.
+As Janet was starting, she and I wrote an NSF proposal to re-frame our introductory course to focus on image making and manipulation, adapting some of the ideas behind Media Computation.
 We worked together with students to develop the software to support the class, and we worked together on curriculum.
 Since CSC 151 is a workshop-style course, one of the most important things to do was to